joonhwan/pycmake-flymake/README.md

 Installation
 ------------

-	cd your_projects_dir
-	git clone git://github.com/redguardtoo/pycmake-flymake.git
-	cd pycmake-flymake
-	mv cmflymk ~/bin # or wherever you put your scripts

-Use
+	All you need is the script `cmflymk`.
+Download it at https://github.com/redguardtoo/pycmake-flymake.

+Usage
 ---

-1. Follow these project setup instructions:

-		cd your_cmake_project
-		mkdir build # your build directory
-		cd build
-		cmake .. # create the CMake configs cmflymk build/ #Both relative/absolute path are fine.
-And your Current Word Directory (CWD) doesn't matter.
+1. Create Makefiles for flymake in one step (Make sure you've run cmake under ~/your_project/cmake_project_build/ at first) cmflymk ~/your_project/cmake_project_build/

-2. Open your file in Emacs.
+2. `M-x flymake-mode` in Emacs
-3. `M-x flymake-mode`
+3. DONE!
-4. Enjoy the incremental compilation!

 Other Notes
 -----------

-* When you change any of your `CMakeLists.txt` files, re-run `cmake ..` and `cmflymk`.
+* When you change any of your `CMakeLists.txt` files, re-run `cmake` and `cmflymk`.
 * To remove the Flymake Makefiles, run `cmflymk -c`.
 * These scripts are configured to use the GNU make variables ${CXX}, ${CXX\_FLAGS}, and ${CXX\_DEFINES} in the actual Makefiles.
 This means that the scripts will require editing to work with pure C projects (when using CC, CFLAGS, etc.) or any other language besides C++.
 This should be quite easy to figure out.
 Look at the actual Makefiles which get generated for more information.
 * I haven't tested this on Windows because I'm only working under Linux/Cygwin.
-Contact me if you need Windows support.
+Contact me (chenbin DOT sh AT GMAIL) if you need Windows support.